Napa Wrongful Death Lawyer

 The California Code of Civil Procedure 377.60 provides that a case of wrongful death has happened when a person loses his or her life due to the proximate result of another party's misconduct or negligence.
 A wrongful death claim aims to ensure that those who rely on the deceased can have financial security and peace of mind after suffering a terrible loss.Recoverable Damages

-The kinds of damages that dependents and families can pursue are different for every case.
+The kinds of damages that dependents and families can pursue differ for every case.
 However, some of the types of compensation that are frequently recoverable in wrongful death claims include:

 - Hospital Bills: if your loved one received medical treatment in an emergency room or ambulance before losing his or her life, you could seek reimbursement for costs related to the procedure.